ocaml/platform-blog/Signing-the-opam-repository.md

 - Malicious repository mirrors: should not be able to prevent updates from good mirrors.

-- Wrong author attack: an attacker should not be able to upload a new version of a package for which they are not the real maintainer.
+- Wrong developer attack: an attacker should not be able to upload a new version of a package for which they are not the real developer.

 ## Trust